-CONTRACTOR shall provide services to children in accordance to the CONTRACTOR's approved Plan of Operation and Program Statement and in accordance to Title 22, Chapter 7.5 STRTP, Sections 87022 and 87022.1.
+CONTRACTOR shall provide services to children, youth or NMDs in accordance with the CONTRACTOR's approved Plan of Operation and Program Statement and in accordance with Title 22, Division 6, Chapter 7.5 STRTP, Sections 87022 and 87022.1.

-- 5.1 CONTRACTOR may only accept placement of a child who has been assessed pursuant to WIC Section 11462.01 as meeting the applicable criteria for placement in a STRTP (see Exhibit A-1, Reference Links). - 5.2 The overall target demographics for STRTPs is children, ages 0-17, and Non-Minor Dependents, ages 18-21, in need of a short-term residential therapeutic setting.
-The principal target demographics include children in which the Case Plan is for: 1) family reunification, 2) adoption, 3) legal guardianship, 4) permanent placement, 5) sibling group placement, 6) teen parents and their children, 7) neighborhood/school-based placement, 8) self-sufficiency, and 9) children with special health care needs as defined in WIC Section 17710(a) (see Exhibit A-1, Reference Links).
+- 5.1 CONTRACTOR may only accept placement of a child, youth or NMD who has been assessed pursuant to WIC Section 11462.01 as meeting the applicable criteria for placement in a STRTP (see Exhibit A-1, Reference Links). - 5.2 The overall target demographics for STRTPs is children, youth, and NMDs in need of a short-term residential therapeutic setting.
+The principal target demographics include children, youth and NMDs in which the Case Plan is for: 1) family reunification, 2) adoption, 3) legal guardianship, 4) permanent placement, 5) sibling group placement, 6) teen parents and their children, 7) neighborhood and school-based placement, 8) self-sufficiency, and 9)

+children youth and NMDs with special health care needs as defined in WIC Section 17710(a) (see Exhibit A-1, Reference Links).